Scarletsang/42-command-line/README.md

 # Dockerized 42 Toolbox!

 You need valgrind?
 You need some obscure static code analysier?
-A tester need cMake, a tools needs a packages that are too hectic to install on your 42 computer?
+A tester need cMake, a tool needs packages that are too hectic to install on your 42 computer?
 Simply use docker and run the VM in the goinfre file!

 This is a collection of bash scripts that initialize different tools in Docker, and it also comes with some utilies scripts that you can install if you like.